swiftlang/swift-package-manager/Documentation/CommunityProposal.md

 ### Support for Other Languages

-We would like to add support to the Swift Package Manager for languages other Swift.
+We would like to add support to the Swift Package Manager for languages other than Swift.

 Specifically, we are most interested in support for C-based languages, because the existing ecosystem of Swift code